bugthesystem/redisetup/README.md

 # Redis + Sentinel + Monit Setup
 Redis + Sentinel + Monit Setup Scripts
 > _This configuration is now using small and middle sized production environments.
-Using this in production is at your own risk._
+To use it in production is up to you._

 _**Edited Version**_